Why having an indoor pool will increase your home insurance

 • Ensuring your dehumidification system maintains a 40% to 60% humidity level

 Communicating with your insurance provider about the routine tasks you carry out to maintain your pool “makes you a more attractive risk to an insurance company because you’re negating potential losses,” says Thomas.
-This can provide you with more selection when looking for an insurance provider you’ll be happy with.
+This can give you access to more competitive coverage options when comparing providers.

 “Let your insurance professional know you have an indoor pool,” says Thomas.
 “You want to be sure that, in the event of a loss, no claim is denied because they were unaware.”